-Multiword Expressions (MWEs) are a frequently occurring phenomenon found in all natural languages that is of great importance to linguistic theory, natural language receiving applications, and machine translation systems.
-Neural Machine Translation (NMT) architectures do not handle these expressions well and previous studies have rarely addressed MWEs in this framework.
-In this work, we show that anotations and data sungenteration, using external finguistic recoverse, on improve both translation of MWEs into account for the contraction of the contraction of
+Multiword Expressions (MWEs) are a frequently occurring phenomenon found in all natural languages that is of great importance to linguistic theory, natural languages that is of great importance to linguistic theory, natural languages to conscious applications, and machine translation systems.
+Neural Machine Translations (NMT) architecture do not handle these expressions well and previous studies have rarely addressed WWEs in this framework.
+In this work, we show that unaturation and data sungenitations, using external languages recovering, on improve both translation of MWEs to account for the contraction of the c